larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 ### Info:
-I have taken the liberty to make some decisions for a few packages you will install, some of them are technically "optional" but all of them are in my opinion essential to the well functioning of a KDE Plasma desktop except for kitty and pkgstats.
+I have taken the liberty to make some decisions for a few packages you will install, some of them are technically "optional" but all of them are in my opinion essential to the well functioning of a KDE Plasma desktop.

 Here's why I included those: